 This is a Phase 2, multicenter, multinational, dose-ranging, double-blind, randomized, parallel-arm, placebo-controlled study to evaluate the effect of 3 dose levels of MEDI9929 on the AER in adult subjects with inadequately controlled, severe asthma.
-Approximately

-110 study centers will participate in the study.
-Subjects will have a history of at least 2 exacerbations in the past year on background asthma therapy of medium- or high-dose ICS and LABA, with or without additional asthma controller medications (leukotriene receptor antagonists [LTRA], long-acting anti-muscarinics [LAMA], cromones, and theophylline and/or maintenance OCS) from screening through the safety follow-up period at Week 64.
+Approximately 110 study centers will participate in the study.
+Subjects will have a history of at least 2 exacerbations or at least 1 severe asthma exacerbation resulting in hospitalization (admission to the hospital for at least 24 hours) in the past year on background asthma therapy of medium- or high-dose ICS and LABA, with or without additional asthma controller medications (leukotriene receptor antagonists [LTRA], long-acting anti-muscarinics [LAMA], cromones, and theophylline and/or maintenance OCS) from screening through the safety follow-up period at Week 64.
 The cost of the ICS and LABA treatment will be reimbursed to the sites by the sponsor for the duration of study participation, where applicable.

 Approximately 552 subjects will be randomized in the study, with approximately 85% of the total number of subjects designated as non-Japanese subjects (ie, subjects enrolled at sites outside of Japan) and approximately 15% of the total number of subjects designated as Japanese subjects (ie, subjects enrolled at sites in Japan).
-Additionally, approximately 50% of the subjects in the study will be currently reversible; ie post-BD change in FEV1 of $\geq$ 12% and $\geq$ 200 mL demonstrated at demonstrated at one of the screening visits (Visit 1 [Week -5], Visit 2 [Week -4], OR Visit 3 [Week -1]).
+Additionally, at least 50% of the subjects in the study will be currently reversible; ie post-BD change in FEV1 of \geq 12% and \geq 200 mL demonstrated at one of the screening visits (Visit 1 [Week -5], Visit 2 [Week -4], OR Visit 3 [Week -1]).